5G (Mad Men)

 "5G" is the fifth episode of the first season of the American television drama series Mad Men.
 It was written by series creator Matthew Weiner and directed by Lesli Linka Glatter.
 The episode originally aired on the AMC channel in the United States on August 16, 2007.
 It is the first episode to deal with the series' long-running story arc of Don's dual identities.

 Plot

-Don wins the "Newkie Award" for his work, and his picture appears in Advertising Age.
-This attracts the attention of a man named Adam Whitman, who shows up at the Sterling Cooper offices, surprising Don.
-Don feigns ignorance of who Adam is, and initially insists he is not Dick, the man's long-lost half brother.
-Adam, a janitor, is confused but later at a diner Don admits the truth, but he refuses to share any information about himself.
+Don wins an industry award for his advertising work, and his picture appears in Advertising Age.
+This attracts the attention of a man named Adam Whitman, who shows up at Sterling Cooper and surprises Don.
+Don feigns ignorance of who Adam is, and initially insists he is not Dick, the man's long-lost half-brother.
+Adam, a janitor, is confused; later at a diner Don admits the truth, but he refuses to share any information about himself.
 When Don asks about the rest of the family, Adam reveals their mother Abigail has died due to cancer, to which Don coldly remarks "Good," and emphasizes that she never let him forget that she was not his mother.
 Don leaves without eating after telling Adam that he has no place for him in his life.